47degrees/helios/helios-docs/docs/docs/parser/README.md

 ## Encoding to a Json

-We can also encode from a data class instance to a `Json`
+We can also encode from a data class instance to a `Json`:

 ```kotlin:ank
 val person = Person("Raul", 34)